affinity-engine/ember-theater-web/markdown/en/learn/install.md

 Within your project folder, type `ember install ember-theater`.
 NPM will now start downloading Ember Theater.
 This can take a few minutes.

 While the addon is installing, you can complete the next steps.
-First, navigate to `ember-cli-build.js` and modify `EmberAddon` to include these lines:
+First, navigate to `ember-cli-build.js` and modify `EmberApp` to include these lines:

 ```js
 module.exports = function(defaults) {